Asian Boxing Championships: Indian legend Mary Kom enters final, Sakshi upsets top seed

 The seasoned campaigner Mary Kom made a defensive start and took her time in the first round.
 The six-time world champion made the Mongolian opponent work hard and looked in good touch in the next round as she landed timely and powerful punches that put pressure on Altantsetseg.

-Mary Kom, who was out of action and participating in only her second event since the lockdown after recovering from dengue, kept her calm and used all her experience to take charge of the game and completed a 4-1 win.
+Mary Kom, who was out of action and participating in only her second event since the lockdown after recovering from dengue, kept her calm and used all her experience to take charge.

-Mary Kom outwitted the sprightly Altantsetseg with her right hook being particularly impressive on the day.
-The 38-year-old will now be gunning for her sixth gold medal at the continental showpiece.
+The 38-year-old will now be gunning for her sixth gold medal at the continental showpiece and will be up against Kazakhstan’s two-time world champion Nazym Kyzaibay who entered the final beating Sri Lanka Nadeeka Pushpakumari with the referee stopping contest (RSC) after the first round.

-The Indian legend will be up against Kazakhstan’s two-time world champion Nazym Kyzaibay who entered the final beating Sri Lanka Nadeeka Pushpakumari with the referee stopping contest (RSC) after the first round.
+“I have faced Nazym earlier and have even defeated her in a couple of past tournaments.
+Let’s see what’s the challenge I get this time,” said Mary Kom.

 Elsewhere, Monika (48kg) suffered a defeat and bagged bronze medal after going down 0-5 to second seeded Alua Balkibekova of Kazakhstan.
 Jaismine (57kg) also lost in the semi-final by an unanimous decision (5-0) against Vladislava Kukhta of Kazakhstan.